ramirofages/tagger/README.md

-Tagger is a personal javascript project made with electron started with electron-boilerplate.
+Tagger is a personal javascript project made with electron, and started with electron-boilerplate.
 It's purpose is to search files in your computer by tags that you add to them.

 You can see screenshots here: